Early Childhood Programs

 Each classroom has a variety of unique learning areas called centers.
 In centers, children build academic, social and emotional skills while interacting with others, following routines, and engaging in conflict resolution.
 Teachers change the focus of the centers periodically to stimulate new interests.

-Our rigorous elementary curriculum for the core subjects of language arts, mathematics, social studies, science, foreign language, the arts and physical education was developed to be stimulating and challenging, and to exceed state standards.
+Our rigorous elementary curriculum for the core subjects of language arts, mathematics, social studies, science, world language, the arts and physical education was developed to be stimulating and challenging, and to exceed state standards.
 Our learning outcome approach to curriculum development allows students to participate in small group learning and to create and formulate their ideas.

 Our skilled teachers follow Sagemont Standards, which combine state standards with standards unique to our school.
 They customize lessons and look for opportunities to enrich the curriculum when students need more challenge or additional instruction.

-In addition to core subjects, students in grades K–5 participate in specialty classes including art, music, physical education, science, innovation lab and Spanish.
+In addition to core subjects, students in grades K–5 participate in specialty classes including art, performing art, physical education, science, innovation lab and Spanish.
 Students in preschool through 2nd grade also participate in weekly swim lessons.
 Special classes are taught by content area experts who are able to engage students in specific areas of study.

 A healthy, active lifestyle starts when students are young.
 Through a variety of sports and exercises, students will develop self-confidence and a positive outlook toward wellness though physical education classes.
 Additionally, our partnership with The Swim Academy ensures that students develop aquatic awareness, water safety skills, and a lifelong love of the water.